Royal Marines: Traditions

-The Royal Marines have a proud history and unique traditions.
+The Royal Marines have a long history and unique traditions.
 With the exceptions of "Gibraltar" and the laurel wreath for the Battle of Belle Island, their colours (flags) do not carry battle honours in the manner of the regiments of the British Army or of the US Marine Corps, but rather the "globe itself" as a symbol of the Corps.
+This symbol later became one of the inspirations for the Globe in the United States Marine Corps' Eagle, Globe, and Anchor insignia.

 The heraldic badge of the Royal Marines commemorates the history of the Corps.
 The Lion and Crown denotes a Royal regiment.
 King George III conferred this honour in 1802 "in consideration of the very meritorious services of the Marines in the late war."
 The "Great Globe itself" was chosen in 1827 by King George IV in place of battle honours to recognise the Marines' service and successes in multiple engagements in every quarter of the world.
 The laurels are believed to honour the gallantry they displayed during the investment and capture of Belle Isle, off Lorient, in April–June 1761.
 The word Gibraltar refers to the Capture of Gibraltar by a force of Anglo-Dutch Marines in 1704 and the subsequent defence of the strategic fortress throughout a nine-month siege against a numerically superior Franco-Spanish force.
 Their determination and valour throughout the siege led to a contemporary report published in The Triumphs of Her Majesty's Arms in 1707 to announce: